 The reality is that those false flutes I'm talking about are numerous certification exams and fieldwork hours and online courses and several trips to Court Street and all sorts of other things I'm forgetting about because there are just TOO MANY THINGS.

-Notice how there are TOO MANY OF THEM.
+Here's a picture of things.
+Notice how there are TOO MANY OF THEM. |

 That being said, there should be some kind of universal checklist somewhere.
 A Professor Oak hidden beneath the chaos to help people pick out their starter Pokemon, if you will (Pikachu: all day, everyday--because version yellow.
 In case you're wondering.)